A three-phased approach to managing project demands

 The first and most important phase of demand management is capturing the request.
 This needs to be simple enough for the requestor but detailed enough to evaluate the demand.
 Defined attributes will be collected and cataloged within a system of record so they can be reviewed.
 The data collected when the demand is captured will vary based on the organization.
 However, it is best practice to capture the basic information that would be used to complete a project charter.

 • Rejected – The demand is recognized as legitimate but will stay on the list for the next review session.
-Available resources and other project work are contributing factors to the rejection of a demand.
+Available resources and other project work contribute to the rejection of a demand.

 • Rejected – The demand is dismissed as an actual project and categorized as operational work.